cehmke91/cr8zy/README.md

+# Cr8zy - a game of crazy eights
 ## Assignment
 Write a program that pits four virtual card players against each other in a simplified version of the card game Crazy Eights (Dutch: “Pesten”).
 Functionally, the game should work as follows: